SO & SUCH | Add Emphasis in English!

 “Luck” is our noun.

-Because I love you and because I want you to practice what you’ve learnt here today, I’ve made a worksheet for you to download and practice with.
+Because I love you and because I want you to practise what you’ve learnt here today, I’ve made a worksheet for you to download and practise with.
 You can get it from this link up here.

-I want you to actually use what you’ve been practicing today.
+I want you to actually use what you’ve been practising today.

 But don’t go get it yet, there is one more thing that I want to explain to you about “so”…

 Now the word “so” but not “such” can be used in front of these words:

 - So much…

 Now all of these words are quantifiers and they’re used with nouns in English sentences.
 So they help to tell us how much of a noun there is – the amount or quantity of that noun.
 But I’ve just taught you that you need to use “such” with nouns, so this is a bit of an exception that you need to keep in mind!
 For example:

 - There are so many people here today!